-- 2.3.8.
+- 2.3.10.
 A number of destination categories were chosen to represent a range of journeys made by different people in the city.
 The DfT guidance identifies that when planning cycle networks for larger geographical areas, it may be appropriate to include only the most significant trip generators.
 Destinations were therefore chosen on the basis of their likely significant trip generation potential.
-The schedule of chosen destinations used for the network planning is shown in Table 2.2 overleaf.
-More local destinations such as primary schools, GP surgeries and shopping parades tend to be located in each neighbourhood, and are represented by the residential origins.
-Potential neighbourhood-level measures to enable more walking and cycling to local destinations are summarised in paragraph 7.3.16. - 2.3.9.
+The schedule of chosen destinations used for the network planning is shown in Table 2.2 overleaf and their locations identified on the plan in Figure 2.3.
+More local destinations such as primary schools, GP surgeries and shopping parades tend to be located in each neighbourhood and are represented by the residential origins.
+Potential neighbourhood-level measures to enable more walking and cycling to local destinations are summarised in paragraph 7.3.17. - 2.3.11.
 In similarity to journey origins, consideration was also given to cross-boundary journeys made by Portsmouth residents to strategic destinations in neighbouring authorities, particularly in respect of cycling journeys.
 These were represented in the LCWIP methodology by seven additional destination nodes for different directions of travel, as follows: - To the Isle of Wight via the ferries and hovercraft; - To Gosport via the Gosport Ferry; - To Fareham and Portchester via road connections north of Portsmouth Harbour; - To the Defence Science and Technology Laboratory (DSTL) and associated employment on Portsdown Hill in the Winchester authority area; - To Waterlooville and other settlements along the A3 corridor; - To Leigh Park and northern Havant; - To south Havant and Langstone Technology Park.